 - Shredded cheese – I use mozzarella and cheddar, but feel free to use other cheeses that melts easily, such as Colby jack, Swiss, etc.

 - Cooked ham – perfect use for leftover ham!
+If you are looking for a ham recipe, check out Pineapple Baked Ham.

 - Salt – important seasoning to open up the flavors in the cheese sauce

-- Thyme – if I have fresh at hand I use fresh, but dried thymeworks as well.
+- Thyme – if I have fresh at hand I use fresh, but dried thyme works as well.

-You will need a 12″ oval casserole dish.
+To make ham and potato au gratin, you will need a 12″ oval casserole dish.
 That is the smallest casserole dish that would comfortably fit all the ham, potatoes and cheese sauce.

 Whenever I use the 12″ oval baking dish, it is filled to the brim which yields a nice and thick Potato and Ham au Gratin.
 That also means this is the smallest dish I would use.
 If you go any smaller, the potatoes and ham would just spill over.